TonyAlosius/TonyAlosius/README.md

 - 👋 Hi, I’m @TonyAlosius
 - 👀 I’m interested in The field of computer vision, deep learning and artificial intelligence.
 - 🌱 I’m currently pursuing B. Tech Artificial Intelligence and Data Science in Karpagam college of Engineering
-- 💞️ I’m looking to collaborate on to improve indutry related skills in order to prepare mysel for the industry as well as to excel in my career.
+- 💞️ I’m looking to collaborate on to improve industry related skills in order to prepare myself for the industry as well as to excel in my career.
 - 📫 Reach me through linked in, facebook, instagram, or through mail so that we could learn together.

 <!---